SilvioAiello/Epidemiology-on-Temporal-Networks/docs/explanation.md

 For a DAR(1), there are N^2 parameters to set, N being the number of nodes.

 ## TGRG
 TGRG stands for Temporally Generalized Random Graphs.
-The existence of a link between two nodes depends on the sum of a quantity defined for each noded, named Fitness, theta(t).
+The existence of a link between two nodes depends on a nodes' property named Fitness, theta(t).
 Fitness evolves in time accordind to this law:

 > theta_i(t) = phi0_i + phi1_i*\theta_i(t-1) + epsilon_i(t)

-So, at each time, its value depends to the one at the previous time step, according a factor phi1, to constant term phi0 that is added time by time, e to a stochastic term, epsilon, which is extracted from a distribution with mean = 0 and average = sigma^2_i (tpical of each node).
+So, at each time, its value depends to the one at the previous time step, according a factor phi1, to constant additive term phi0, and to a stochastic term, epsilon, which is extracted from a Normal(0, sigma) distribution (with sigma being typical of each node).
-Now, the existence of a link at a certain time is a stochastic extraction, whose probability relies on a kind sigmoid of the sum of the two nodes' fitnesses:
+Now, the existence of a link at each temporal step is a stochastic extraction, whose probability relies on a kind sigmoid function of the sum of the two nodes' fitnesses:

 > P(A_ij(t) = 1) = exp(theta_i(t)+theta_j(t))/(1+exp(theta_i(t)+theta_j(t)))